Carpa1l/commander-site/docs/package.md

 Thanks to our mature [API](api.md) packages can easily communicate with the client.
 That being said, making a package is much easier than you think, a package can be made if you understand Luau and make use of our [API](api.md) and [UI Generator](ui.md)!
 ___
 # How Packages Work
 When packages are being loaded by the server, the system will verify the package, whether it is correctly formatted and error-free.
-After that, the system will assign system packages like the [API](api.md), so the package can make use of the pre-built libraary to create awesome commands without being bloated in size.
+After that, the system will assign system packages like the [API](api.md), so the package can make use of the pre-built library to create awesome commands without being bloated in size.

 When an administrator has joined the server, the system will send the administrator a list of packages to be created in UI, with their corresponding location (Player or Server).